Confirmed COVID-19 Cases Grow | The Highlands Current

 Governor closes schools, restricts gatherings

-■ State health officials said that, as of 3 p.m. on March 20, seven people have tested positive in Putnam County, 36 in Dutchess, 1,091 in Westchester, 101 in Rockland, 12 in Ulster and 84 in Orange.
-Statewide, there were 7,102 positives, including 4,400 in New York City.
+■ State health officials said that, as of 4 p.m. on March 21, 22 people have tested positive in Putnam County, 49 in Dutchess, 1,387 in Westchester, 262 in Rockland, 18 in Ulster and 163 in Orange.
+Statewide, there were 10,356 positives, including 6,211 in New York City.
 The first deaths were also reported, of an 82-year-old Brooklyn woman who had emphysema and a 65-year-old man in Rockland County who had other health problems.
-New York performed 10,000 tests overnight on Thursday, said Gov. Andrew Cuomo, bringing the total number of people tested in the state to 32,427.
+New York performed 10,000 tests overnight on March 19, said Gov. Andrew Cuomo, bringing the total number of people tested in the state to 32,427.
 About 1,250 people are hospitalized, which is an 18 percent hospitalization rate.

 ■ Questions?
 Dutchess County posts updates at dutchessny.gov/coronavirus and also has an informational hotline at 845-486-3555.
 Putnam County has posted info at putnamcountyny.com/health.
 New York State has created a coronavirus hotline at 888-364-3065, and a webpage at ny.gov/coronavirus.
 The state also created an email list to provide updates.
 The federal Centers for Disease Control and Prevention is posting updates at cdc.gov.